-A Quantum Oracle can be described as a black box that allows the reuse of other circuits or algorithms. \item The computation result is typically stored in one or a few of the qubit states. \item To extract the result, the qubits are disentangled, and a measurement is performed. \item To increase the probability of obtaining the correct unit, the amplitudes of other states are reduced through amplification, ensuring that measuring the final state will yield the desired unit with a high degree of certainty.\\ \\ In the classical component, the outcomes of the qubit measurements are recorded and utilized to optimize parameters through classical registers. \\\\The following steps are involved \item Perform measurements on one or multiple qubits and store in classical registers. \item Optimise the parameters obtained from qubits.
-It involves fine-tuning the values obtained from qubits to achieve optimal performance or desired results.
-This optimization process typically includes iteratively adjusting these parameters based on specific objectives or criteria. \\\\ The optimised results from classical registers are encoded back to the qubits.
-The process is repeated until final result is derived. \item Performing simulations of the entire quantum-classical hybrid circuit multiple times, typically in the range of a few thousand iterations, one can obtain more precise probability counts.
-This iterative approach not only enhances the fidelity of the algorithm but also improves its overall performance . \item Implementing error mitigation techniques, such as error correction codes or error mitigation algorithms to enhance the accuracy and reliability of algorithm. \end{enumerate}
+A Quantum Oracle can be described as a black box that allows the reuse of other circuits or algorithms. \item The computation result is typically stored in one or a few of the qubit states. \item To extract the result, the qubits are disentangled, and a measurement is performed. \item To increase the probability of obtaining the correct unit, the amplitudes of other states are reduced through amplification, ensuring that measuring the final state will yield the desired unit with a high degree of certainty.